The Essence of Technology and Art#

 Modern technology is not applied natural science, far more is modern natural science the application of the essence of technology.
 [Nature is therefore] the fundamental piece of inventory of the technological standing reserve—and nothing else. – Martin Heidegger

-The nature of being-in-the-world (Dasein)—basically Heidegger’s concept of a human being—is such that we can never escape concerns about our dealings (Sorge), which originates from our finitude, but we frequently attempt to deny them.
-We distract ourselves from our worries, the primary of which is death, and consequently live in-authentically.
+The nature of being-in-the-world (Dasein)—basically Heidegger’s concept of a human being—is such that we can never escape concerns about our concerns (Sorge), which originates from our finitude, but we frequently attempt to deny them.
+We distract ourselves from our worries, the primary of which is death.
 To live authentically means not to “live as you truly are” but to live with the certainty of the end of all possiblities on your side.

 Death is not just an endpoint but a companion—a reminder that gives our life meaning and let’s us care.
 Our relationship with technological tools, techniques, and devices can aid a distraction, diverting us from our fundamental experience and enticing us into a false sense of security.
 This can be dangerous if it impedes the lived awareness of our ultimate existence